void

 Background

 Grabów is the name of many places in Poland but none of them are near Liskowate.
 It may also have been a village in Ukraine, now called Hrabiv or possibly Hrabovo.
-Although these exists, none of them are near Liskowate.
+Although these exist, none of them are located near Švejk's route to the front.

-1) A possible explanation is that Grabów is a mis-spelling of Grąziowa, a village just north of Liskowate.
+A possible explanation is that Grabów is a misspelling of Grąziowa, a village just north of Liskowate.
 Today there are only a few houses, but in 1915 it had more than 1000 inhabitants.

-2) A perhaps better guess is Grabownica (now Грабівниця) just inside Ukraine, north of Dobromil.
-This is a place the author is much more likely to have known than Grąziowa, and the fact that it is mentioned in the same sentence as neighbouring Chyrów is a further indication.
+A perhaps better guess is Grabownica (ukr. Грабівниця) just inside Ukraine, north of Dobromil.
+This is a place that Hašek is much more likely to have known than Grąziowa, and the fact that it is mentioned in the same sentence as neighbouring Chyrów is a further indication.

 Quote(s) from the novel